Market intelligence for international student recruitment from ICEF

 IRCC highlights that student arrivals are down by -60% for January to November 2025, compared to the same period in 2024.

 Needless to say, with so few new students arriving, Canada's foreign enrolment base will be further reduced over the course of 2026.
-Canada's Immigration Levels Plan sets out that the country expects to welcome 155,000 student arrivals in 2026 (a -49% reduction from the 2025 target), and then 150,000 per year in 2027 and 2028.
+Canada's Immigration Levels Plan says the country expects to welcome 155,000 student arrivals in 2026 (a -49% reduction from the 2025 target), and then 150,000 per year in 2027 and 2028.
 This compares to the 293,100 actual student arrivals reported by IRCC for 2024.

 More broadly, Canada's Immigration Levels Plan aims to reduce the Canada's population of temporary residents – a category primarily composed of international students and temporary foreign workers – to less than 5% of Canada's population by the end of 2027.